clevett/udemy-modern-react/README.md

 # udemy-modern-react
-React projects for Modern React with Redux [2020]
+React projects for Modern React with Redux [2020] by Stephen Grider